enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>Operating Systems</b></summary><br/>

-   With this topic, you will learn about the underlying software that coordinates the different hardware components of a computer.
+   With this topic, you will learn about the underlying software that coordinates the different components of a computer.

    #### Learning Outcomes
    * Describe what an operating system does
-   * List some common operating systems
+   * List some popular operating systems
    * Setup and use another operating system using virtualization
    * Compare containerization with virtualization and highlight the differences
    * Compare some features of your original operating system with the operating system you tried out